neodaoist/moonink/test/AcceptanceTests.md

 # Acceptance Tests

-## Should be able to write message with moon ink to myself
+## Should be able to write message in moon ink to myself

-## Should be able to send message with moon ink to someone else
+## Should be able to send message in moon ink to someone else

 ## Should not be able to write message with more than XYZ characters